varunsingh87/Flytrap-API/README.md

 1. Install and make sure PHP is configured

+2. Run the command `php -s localhost:8100` to start the server and open any endpoint in your browser

 ## Built With

 I use the following tools to develop, test, and deploy the Flytrap API: